abdul-gendy/FPL_squad_selector/README.md

 This package selects the best 15 players to choose when playing a wildcard on Fantasy premier league on any given week

-  - Selects the best players by analyzing the latest data provided by the fantasy premier league API
+  - Selects the best players by analyzing the latest data provided by the fantasy premier league API, and other premier league stats sources
   - creates a visualization of the selected players
-  - creates a csv containing detailed stats on all the players in the premier league
+  - creates a csv containing detailed stats on all the players available for selection

 ### Installation